AClevel5/Read-Me-Generator/README.md

 ## Description
-Alex
+Runs a program to prompt questions and compile a README file from the answers.

 ## Installation
-Alex
+Download files to your computer.

 ## Usage
-Alex
+Run in terminal and answer the questions.
+The read me will be automatically generator once you answer all questions.

 ## Contributing
-Alex
+Reach out via the email below.

 ## License
-APACHE
+RUST

 ## Tests
-Alex
+Open terminal and run.

 ## Questions
-github.com/Aclevel5
+GitHub: github.com/Aclevel5

-Please reach me via email aladsfl
+Please reach me via email Alex@gmail.com